Request a call-back

 **Plus a capped Student Services and Amenities Fee (SSAF) based on your credit point enrolment load.

-The RMIT Online Master of Supply Chain and Logistics Management program is comprised of 12 core courses and 4 elective courses.
+The RMIT Online Master of Supply Chain and Logistics Management program consists of:

 Flexible entry and exit points